 Many pregnant women have been brought up to believe that childbirth is dangerous and that they therefore have to be ‘protected’ by a higher institution.
 The idea that they can find safety in their own body is often inconceivable to them and they are no longer aware of the physical resources they can draw on.

 Verena Schmid, midwife, lecturer, author and founder/director of Scuola Elementale di Arte Ostetrica

 When the time comes, you yourself will have the best sense of what you need.
 For that reason, the care we provide at the birthing centre is guided by your signals.
-We remain by your side and monitor you and your baby alertly the whole time to ensure your safety, in the process drawing on the wealth of experience that our team of midwives has built up in more than 400 years of cumulative professional experience.
+We remain by your side and monitor you and your baby the whole time to ensure your safety, in the process drawing on the wealth of experience that our team of midwives has built up.

 From woman to mother